esimov/pigo/README.md

 ### Real time face detection

-In case you want to test the library real time face detection capabilities using a webcam there is an example included in the `webcam` folder.
+In case you want to test the library real time face detection capabilities using a webcam, there is an example included in the `webcam` folder.
 Prior to run it you need to have Python2 and OpenCV2 installed.
-In order to run it select the `webcam` folder and type:
+Select the `webcam` folder and type the following command:

 ```bash
 $ go run main.go -cf "../data/facefinder"